-We have recorded a low number of high-consequence work-related injuries thanks to the prevention, protection and improvement initiatives put in place, such as continuous training and awareness campaigns to increase workers' engagement, incentives and awards, specific safety procedures, Behaviour Based Safety programmes choice of the most advanced individual and collective protective equipment.
-Monitoring of the proactive and predictive performance indicators and the result of the by focusing our attention on the most sensitive areas.
+We have recorded a low number of high-consequence work-related injuries thanks to the prevention, protection and improvement initiatives put in place, such as continuous training and awareness campaigns to increase workers' engagement, incentives and awards, specific safety procedures, Behaviour Based Safety programmes

+Given the nature of the company's business and and Fatigue management, verification and guided support on the correct behaviour to be implemented and choice of the most advanced individual and collective protective equipment.
+Monitoring of the proactive and predictive performance indicators and the result of the may be incorrect handling of loads and use of tools, in risk assessments allow us to carry out targeted controls by focusing our attention on the most sensitive areas.